Robert Austin Wynns Player Props: Rockies vs. Giants

 Robert Austin Wynns At The Plate

+- In 12 of 22 games this year, Wynns got a hit, but only one each time.

+- He has gone deep in one of 22 games, and in 1.6% of his plate appearances.

-- In four games this season (19.0%), Wynns has picked up an RBI, including two games with multiple runs batted in.
+- Wynns has driven in a run in five games this season (22.7%), including two games with multiple runs batted in.

-- He has scored in four games this year (19.0%), but has had no multi-run games.
+- He has scored in five of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.